At the October meeting of the Parish Council the main topics discussed were:

 FUTURE PARISH COUNCIL MEETINGS

-The next full Parish Council meeting will be at 7.00 pm on Wednesday 8 November 2017.
+The next full Parish Council meeting is at 7.00 pm on Thursday 10 November 2016.
 Residents are welcome to attend all meetings, which are usually held at the Gurnard Village Hall, Westbrook Lane.
 Please check the Parish notice board and/or the Parish Council’s website for meeting confirmation and the agendas – www.gurnardpc.co.uk.